SHOT Show 2019: Gun companies demonstrate products in Boulder City

 The one-day event in Boulder gives buyers, such as retail shop owners, an opportunity to try out new firearms, ammunition and accessories before agreeing to purchase them at the show.

-Neither the Boulder event nor the trade show are open to the public.
+Neither the Boulder event nor the trade show is open to the public.

 Profense, a U.S. military contractor, grabbed some of the spotlight as it wowed the crowd with its M134 gun, which fires 50 bullets a second.